Richard Kuklinski: Additional victims

-However, Kuklinski's alleged involvement in mafia hits has been disputed by other authorities.
+Kuklinski's claimed involvement in Mafia hits has been disputed by other authorities.
 According to Jerry Capeci, "[Philip Carlo] claims the Iceman killed Paul Castellano, Carmine Galante and Jimmy Hoffa, along with Roy DeMeo and about 200 others.
-C’mon, do you believe that?
+C'mon, do you believe that?
 I don't know anyone who believes that.
 No one."
+Capeci labelled Kuklinski "the Forrest Gump of mob hits".
 After he became a government witness in 1990, Sammy Gravano admitted to planning the murder of Castellano and Bilotti, but said the shooters were all members of John Gotti's crew and were chosen by Gotti; he did not mention Kuklinski.
 Anthony Bruno felt Kuklinski's participation in the killing of Castellano was "highly unlikely".
 Bruno noted that in 1986 Anthony Indelicato was convicted of Galante's murder and Kuklinski was not mentioned during the trial.
 Kuklinski biographer Philip Carlo also acknowledged that Kuklinski's claim to have been involved in Galante's murder was untrue.
 Former Colombo family capo Michael Franzese called Kuklinski a "pathological liar" and said, "I spent 25 years in that life, on the street.
 I never heard his name mentioned once.
 Not once."

 Kuklinski claimed he dumped bodies in caves in Bucks County, Pennsylvania and fed a victim to rats in the caves.
-However, in 2013, the Philadelphia Inquirer noted the caves have had a lot of visitors since Kuklinski's time, and no human remains have been discovered.
-Local cave enthusiast Richard Kranzel also queried the idea of flesh-eating rats, saying "The only rats I encountered in caves are 'cave rats,' and they are reclusive and shy creatures, and definitely not fierce as Kuklinski claims."
+However, in 2013, the Philadelphia Inquirer noted the caves have had multiple visitors since Kuklinski's time, and no human remains have been discovered.
+Local cave enthusiast Richard Kranzel also questioned the idea of flesh-eating rats, saying, "The only rats I encountered in caves are 'cave rats,' and they are reclusive and shy creatures, and definitely not fierce as Kuklinski claims."
 Law enforcement officers also doubt he stored a corpse for two years in a Mister Softee truck.

 Robert Prongay

-In interviews and documentaries, Kuklinski says he killed Robert Prongay, a mentor to him.
-Prongay was murdered in 1984, shot multiple times in the head, and was subsequently discovered in his Mister Softee ice cream truck.
+In interviews and documentaries, Kuklinski says he killed 38-year-old Robert Prongay, a mentor to him.
+Prongay was murdered on August 10, 1984, shot multiple times in the head, and was subsequently discovered in his Mister Softee ice cream truck in a garage he rented in North Bergen, New Jersey.
 Robbery was not considered a motive at the time.
 Prongay had been about to go on trial for blowing up the front door of his ex-wife's house.
 Kuklinski says that Prongay taught him to use cyanide and other methods to kill, and it was Prongay who told him to freeze the body of Masgay.
 However, Kuklinski says he killed Prongay after he threatened his family.
-Law enforcement officials have considered Kuklinski a prime suspect in the murder since 1986, but the director of the New Jersey Division of Criminal Justice said no charges were sought because Kuklinski was convicted of other crimes.
-In 1993, in response to his claims, Hudson County Prosecutor said new charges against Kuklinski were possible since the Prongay murder was still an open investigation, and they would assess whether there was enough evidence to prosecute him.
+Law enforcement officials have considered Kuklinski a prime suspect in the murder since 1986, but the director of the New Jersey Division of Criminal Justice said no charges were sought because Kuklinski had been convicted of other murders.
+In 1993, in response to his claims, the Hudson County Prosecutor said new charges against Kuklinski were possible since the Prongay murder was still an open investigation, and they would assess whether there was enough evidence to prosecute him.
 Ultimately, no charges were brought against Kuklinski for the Prongay murder.